StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### min_compaction_failure_interval_sec

 - **Default:** 120 seconds
-- **Description:** The minimum interval at which to a tablet compaction can be scheduled since the previous compaction failure.
+- **Description:** The minimum time interval at which a tablet compaction can be scheduled since the previous compaction failure.

 #### max_compaction_concurrency